TheRadioDept/technical-question/README.md

-# technical question
-# Introduction
+# About

 Technical solution for an interview question provided by Kalvad.
 Co.

+## How it works?

+User must provide a translation key using CLI.
+Javascript code, written in `main.js` will access `countries.json` and return official translations under that key.

-## Execution
+## Installing

  1. First, you need to clone this repository to your local machine.